Why You Can't Have It Both Ways

 Please, use common sense.

-6x24 & 5x22 Standard School Stainless Steel Time Capsules
+6x24 & 5x22 Standard Nonprofit or School Stainless Steel Time Capsules

 These are the Best Buys for Time Capsules.
 You won't find this much space inside of a stainless steel time capsule for this price anywhere.